-Won Salford City Council’s commission to document the city’s recent changes.
+I won Salford City Council’s commission to document the city’s recent changes.
 The resulting exhibition, Salford’s New Era: Faces of Change, was shown at Viewpoint Gallery, Salford and later at The Anchorage, Salford Quays.
-Subsequently nominated for the Fox Talbot Prize at the 1992 ICI Photography Awards and shown at the National Portrait Gallery and later at the National Museum of Photography, Film and Television, Bradford.
+I was subsequently nominated for the Fox Talbot Prize at the 1992 ICI Photography Awards and shown at the National Portrait Gallery and later at the National Museum of Photography, Film and Television, Bradford.

 The City Shapers project completed its tour.
 This was a non-commissioned series of portraits of those involved in the redevelopment of Manchester and Salford.
-Opened as part of the Boddingtons Manchester Festival the previous year and toured ten venues across the city including a hotel, theatre, bank, office block, and shopping centre.
+It opened as part of the Boddingtons Manchester Festival and toured ten venues across the city including a hotel, theatre, bank, office block, and shopping centre.

-Selected for the Annual International Print Exhibition at the Royal Photographic Society, Bath.
-The image of a Hallé Orchestra percussionist was used on the catalogue cover and exhibition poster.
+This year I was selected for the Annual International Print Exhibition at the Royal Photographic Society, Bath.
+An image of a Hallé Orchestra percussionist was used on the catalogue cover and exhibition poster.

 I completed a three-year ‘artist in residence’ commission to document the building of a new indoor arena.
 Arena!, The Building of the Nynex Arena, Manchester, was published by Len Grant Photography.

-My second book, Built to Music, The Making of The Bridgewater Hall, was published by Manchester City Council.
-It followed the three-year construction of the city's new international concert venue.
+My second book, Built to Music, The Making of The Bridgewater Hall, followed the three-year construction of the city’s new international concert venue.